karinakozlowski/karinakozlowski/README.md

 ### **Highlighted Projects**

+- **NLP for Communication Enhancement:** Implemented ChatGPT models at Siemens to enhance interaction and communication within information systems.
 - **Migration to Snowflake:** Automated balance sheet consolidation and reporting in Big Data environments.
 - **Regional KPI Development:** Implemented finance reports for Siemens in Latin America, including sales and logistics analysis.
 - **Data Science Teaching and Mentorship:** Created curricula at ICARO and MIT for diploma programs in Machine Learning, Python, and time series analysis.